gSchool/ada-developer-skills/05-potpourri/05-intro-to-regex.md

 You will likely only use a limited number of expressions during your time at Ada, but understanding Regex can simplify your code, and Regex is useful across multiple languages.

 ## Regular Expression Basics

+First we will look at matching a pattern in text using regular expressions, `.match`, and the match operator `=~`

 Like `String` and `Integer`, a regular expression is a data type in Ruby, defining a pattern of characters.